-As the consolidated entity represents the only component that constitutes a business whereby discrete financial information is available, we concluded that we have one reporting unit, which is the same as our single operating segment.
+As our business is highly integrated and all of our components have similar economic characteristics, we concluded that we have one reporting unit at the consolidated entity level, which is the same as our single operating segment.
 We test goodwill for impairment using the quantitative method (primarily based on market capitalization).
 We test the trade name for impairment using the relief from royalty method.
 Our other amortizable intangible assets are tested by comparing revenue projections to actuals and assessing qualitative factors.
 We perform our annual testing for impairment of goodwill, the trade name, and other amortizable intangible assets as of January 1 of each year.

-During the fiscal years ended March 31, 2015, 2014, and 2013, we did not record any impairment of goodwill, our trade name or other amortizable intangible assets.
+During the fiscal years ended March 31, 2016, 2015, and 2014, we did not record any impairment of goodwill, our trade name or other amortizable intangible assets.
 Further, we do not consider any of the goodwill, trade name, or other amortizable intangible assets at risk of impairment.